-- Space allowance: Laying hens in all-litter floor systems or single-tier systems: 1.5 sq ft per bird; hens in multi-tier aviaries: 1 sq ft per bird. - Perches/nestboxes: Aerial perches required, 6 in per bird.
-Slatted platforms can be counted as perching space if they include suitable perching surfaces.
-If using communal nestboxes 9 sq ft of nesting space per every 100 birds, or one individual nestbox per every 5 birds. - Enrichment: not required. - Pullet rearing: pullets must have access to perches and litter at or before 4 weeks of age.
-Pullets must be transferred to the laying house between 16-18 weeks of age. - Beak trimming: allowed infra-red before 24 hours post-hatch, or hotblade if performed before 10 days of age, and if flock is considered at risk of feather pecking or cannibalism.
+- Space allowance: Laying hens in all-litter floor systems or single-tier systems: 1.5 sq ft per bird; hens in multi-tier aviaries: 1 sq ft per bird.
+Space allowances do not include nests or elevated perches.
+No separate stocking density limits are provided for access to the littered - ground space.
+The use of multi-tier systems with doors (i.e., combination, convertible, or select access aviaries) is prohibited. - Perches/nestboxes: Aeríal perches required, 6 in per bird.
+Slatted platforms can count as perching space if suitable perching surfaces are included.
+If using communal nestboxes, 9 sq ft of nesting space per every 100 birds, or one individual nestbox per every five birds. - Enrichment: Not required. - Pullet rearing: pullets must have access to perches and litter at or before 4 weeks of age.
+Pullets must be transferred to the laying house between 16-18 weeks of age.
+Beak trimming: allowed infra-red before 24 hours post-hatch, or hot-blade if performed before - 10 days of age, and if flock is considered at risk of feather pecking or cannibalism.